 A certain etiquette is very important while being a part of any occasion.
 Every occasion, specially a formal one, demands a particular code of conduct from the hosts and the guests.
-The important occasions―weddings, engagements, baby showers―are more conservative when it comes to certain rituals.
-If you want to be on the safer side of things, follow all the tips mentioned below.
+Weddings, engagements, baby showers are more conservative when it comes to certain rituals.
+If you want to be on the safer side of things, follow all the tips given here.

 The party should ideally precede the wedding by a couple of months.
 The date has to be confirmed with the bride and groom another couple of months in advance, since the invitations should go out in time.